aebergl/MatSurv/README.md

 * 'CutPoint': Either a string or scalar/vector with cut points to be used for defining groups based on a continuous 'GroupVar' input variable Allowed names are: 'Median' or 'Quartile'
-  If a scalar or vector is used the groups will be defined based on the cut points. (default: 'median')
+  If a scalar or vector is given the groups will be defined based on the cut points. (default: 'median')

 * 'GroupsToUse': Cell array defining what groups to use from the GroupVar